cbenaveen/word-wrap-microservice/README.md

 ## Word Wrap Microservice

 ### Introduction
-A microservice implementation, which wraps the given paragraph into chunks of words as per the given size.
+A microservice implementation, which wraps the given contentRequest into chunks of words as per the given size.

 #### Example:
 ##### Input Text: